 Enable general ledger integration by following the next steps.
 First, make sure that general ledger integration is disabled for all depreciation books, then post the opening entries, and finally, turn on general ledger integration.

+icon, enter Depreciation Books, and then choose the related link.
 In the fixed asset journal, enter the following lines for each asset:

 A line with the accumulated depreciation from the start of the current fiscal year to the date that Business Central is set to start calculating the depreciation.